Get all the latest data for Warsaw

 How do I verify title and ownership history in Warsaw right now?

-The official registry you should use to verify title and ownership history in Warsaw is the Electronic Land and Mortgage Register (Elektroniczne Ksiegi Wieczyste or EKW), which is publicly accessible online through the Ministry of Justice portal.
+To verify title and ownership history in Warsaw, use the official Electronic Land and Mortgage Register operated by the Polish Ministry of Justice.

 You will find here the list of classic mistakes people make when buying a property in Warsaw.